 I'm sure you have all heard about the wizzy new(ish) kitchen gadget that cuts vegetables into long noodle like strands - spiralizers, by now.
-I can't resist a kitchen gadget so when the fabulous cook shop Steamer Trading asked me to try one I was more than happy to give it a go.
-Putting it through its paces I made a spiralised orange and fennel salad with a delicious orange, ginger and honey dressing.
+I can't resist a kitchen gadget Putting it through its paces I made a spiralised orange and fennel salad with a delicious orange, ginger and honey dressing.

 Spirialised Carrot and Fennel Salad

 So, what to do with the spiralised vegetables?